 Seeded rye is easy to make

-After a statutory first proof, shape a loaf with your hands dabbed with water not oil.
+After a statutory first proof, shape the loaf with your hands dabbed with water.
 Butter the loaf tin: rye dough tends to stick more than wheat and hard fats create a better non-stick lining for the tin.

-There is a considerable amount of yeast in the dough so the final proof should not be longer than an hour; or until it has risen almost to the rim of the tin.
-It bakes in the medium-hot oven, fan assisted if possible, turning the heat down a little for the last quarter of an hour.
+There is a considerable amount of yeast in the dough so the final proof should not be longer than an hour; or until the dough has risen almost to the rim of the tin.
+It bakes in a medium-hot oven, fan assisted if possible, turning the heat down a little for the last quarter of an hour.

-It will emerge, smelling so gorgeous that it will be hard indeed to let it rest until the next day, without sampling.
-But trust me - it will taste all the better for it.
+It will emerge, smelling so gorgeous that it will be hard indeed to let it rest until the following day without sampling.
+But trust me - it will taste all the better for waiting.